What we're building

-Interactive tools that teach digital safety through practice, not just information.
+Interactive tools that teach scam recognition, digital safety, and online privacy through practice, not just information.

 Why we build tools

 The learning tool is available to try online.
-Please note that this tool is still in active development, and you may encounter occasional stability issues or changes as we continue to improve the scenarios based on community feedback.
+It is still in active development, so some scenarios or wording may change as we keep improving it with workshop feedback.

 What's next

-We're continuing to improve our scenarios based on what we learn in workshops.
-Every session teaches us what examples resonate, what confuses people, and what they most need to practise.
+We're continuing to improve all six scenarios based on what we learn in workshops.
+Every session teaches us what feels clear, what needs more explanation, and what people want more practice with.

 Contact us